sandpand/Grupp5-v-xtis/Developer's To-Do List.md

 - [x] Write Arduino code for controlling the water pump.
   - *As a user, I want the water pump to turn on only when needed to avoid overwatering.*
 - [x] Write Arduino code for controlling the UV LED.
-  - *As a user, I want the UV LED to activate when needed to help with plant health and pest control.*
+  - *As a user, I want the UV LED to activate when needed to help with plant health.*
 - [x] Implement logic for automatic watering and UV light control.
   - *As a user, I want an automated system that manages watering and UV exposure based on real-time conditions.*
 - [x] Implement LED indicator for pump status.